Rami-Sabbagh/rami-sabbagh.github.io/README.md

 # rami-sabbagh.github.io

-Welcome to the source-files of my personal blogs 👋
+Welcome to the source-files of my personal blog 👋

-## About the website generation

 The website is statically generated using [HUGO](https://gohugo.io/) with the nice [Eureka](https://themes.gohugo.io/themes/hugo-eureka/) theme.